nikiluk/signalife-moo-3d-topographic-mapping/README.md

 3D topographic mapping for biological images
 ============================================

 This package is created to help biologists in distinguishing different tissue areas depending on fluorescence intensity.
-The general idea of the approach is somewhat similar to surface plot, where z-dimension is created from the pixel intensity, but with the crucial difference in direction along which the intensity profiles are collected.
+The general idea of the approach is somewhat similar to surface plot, where z-dimension is created from the pixel intensity, but with the crucial difference in a direction along which the intensity profiles are collected.

 How it works
 -------------